 Sadly, there are times when a person becomes mentally incapable of managing their own affairs and a Lasting Power of Attorney has not been prepared.
 We can help you make any necessary application to be made to the Court of Protection.

 Our Member Christine Haniver is Head of the Private Client Department and has been advising on Wills, Probate and Administration, Lasting Powers of Attorney, Court of Protection, Trusts and other associated matters for 40 years.
 She was admitted as a Fellow of the Chartered Institute of Legal Executives in March 1987, became a Member of Cornfield Law LLP in 2010 and is now a Consultant.
-Christine is assisted by Trainee Legal Executives Gabriella Taylor and Joanna McCarthy and her secretarial team.
+Christine is assisted by Megan Attree solicitor, Trainee Legal Executives Gabriella Taylor and Joanna McCarthy and her secretarial team.